Technology Driven Transition: Making Green Energy Accessible

 UK leads the way in support for SMEs

-Alongside this advancement in technology comes important recognition that ‘big companies and high emitters’ have been the main focus of UK policies and initiatives to date, and that the nation’s millions SMEs risk being left behind during the net zero transition.
+Alongside this advancement in technology comes important recognition that ‘big companies and high emitters’ have been the main focus of UK policies and initiatives to date. he nation’s millions of SMEs risk being left behind during the net zero transition.
 Bankers for Net Zero aims to change this.
 The new initiative, launched in July 2021, forms part of the UK’s Finance Coalition for COP26.
-It calls on banks and policy makers to ensure that SMEs are supported in their sustainability efforts and has outlined measures that should be taken.
+It calls on banks and policy makers to ensure that SMEs are supported in their sustainability efforts.
 This includes financial incentives to invest in decarbonisation and lower interest rates and taxes for sustainable businesses.

 ‘Globally, small and medium enterprises represent 99% of enterprises in the economy, around 60% of employment, and around 13% of global total final energy.
 The IEA has calculated that cost-effective energy efficiency measures could reduce SME energy consumption by 30% (22 exajoules) – more than the total energy consumption of France, Italy and Spain, combined, per year’.

-For now, most government sustainability incentives aimed at SMEs are distributed on a local or regional basis.
-Examples include the West of England Green Business Grant which supports SMEs to improve the energy efficiency of buildings and business operations, and Low Carbon Dorset, which offers free technical support and grant funding for energy efficiency and renewable energy projects.
+At this time, most government sustainability incentives aimed at SMEs are distributed on a local or regional basis.
+Examples include the West of England Green Business Grant which supports SMEs to improve the energy efficiency of buildings and business operations, and Low Carbon Dorset.
+They certainly offer free technical support and grant funding for energy efficiency and renewable energy projects.
 Businesses can find out more by contacting their local authority, speaking to an independent expert or seeking advice from action groups like the Federation for Small Businesses (FSB).

-For information on how Wattstor can help your business, or the businesses you work with, to maximise value from sustainable energy projects, get in touch with the team.
+For information on how Wattstor can help your business, get in touch with the team.